 The First Commemorative Coin in our Roman Empire Series

-Hopefully, you were able to get one of the Julius Caesar commemorative coins.
-It is the beginning of a collection of 12 Roman Empire coins released exclusively through 7k Metals.
+Our 2021 Roman Empire Julius Caesar 1oz Silver Coin was issued as the first of a collection of 12 Roman Empire coins released exclusively through 7k Metals.
 This coin face is a replica of the coin Julius Caesar issued himself in 44 B.C.

 Roman coins had never before had an image of their ruler.
 Their coins usually showed their gods.
 Now Caesar’s image was on a coin.
 This act alone helped elevate Caesar to the status of a Roman god.
 He paved the way for the Roman Empire.
 The idea of Caesar worship likely began with this coin.